yext/pages-starter-react-locations/README.md

 Not required.
 In this example this sets up Tailwind CSS.

+### vite.config.js

+Vite is now a first class member of the starter!
+This file defines any custom Vite configuration you want, giving you full control over your setup.
+Specifically, it will allows users to pass additional configuration options to the vite-plugin-yext-sites-ssg plugin when they become more widely available.

 ### Everything else

 The rest of the files are basic config setup common to many other React projects.
 In this example we've enabled: